 There is no set schedule for street sweeping.
 The Public Works Department will clean each street roughly every 6-8 weeks.
 The City is divided into 5 sections, Northeast, Northwest, Southeast, Southwest, and Central.
 Public Works rotates around and works in each section until it is complete.
 They concentrate on the business districts early in the mornings before the shops open and traffic gets heavy.

-If your refuse, yard waste, recycling, bulky trash, or major appliance collection is not picked up, contact Waste Management at 800-964-8988 or visit www.wm.com.
+If your refuse, yard waste, recycling, bulky trash, or major appliance collection is not picked up, contact Waste Management directly at 800-964-8988 or visit their website at www.wm.com.

 Trash will be collected between 6:30 a.m. and 6:30 p.m. on the day of pickup.
 Trash should be out by 6 a.m. the day of pickup, but not before 4 p.m. the day prior.
 Empty cans should be removed from the curb by 9 a.m. the day following pickup.